Table of Contents

-2. Tunica fibro-musculo-cartilaginea: The most prominent structure in tunica fibro-musculo-cartilaginea is the hyaline cartilage ring, which contains a strong perichondrium.
-The horizontal tracheal muscle in the paries membranaceus closes the dorsal gap due to the cartilage rings.
-The contraction of the tracheal muscle alters the tracheal caliber due to the horizontal orientation of the muscle fibers.
+2. Tunica fibromusculocartilaginea: The most prominent structure in the tunica fibromusculocartilaginea is the hyaline cartilage ring, which contains a strong perichondrium.
+The horizontal tracheal muscle in the paries membranaceus closes the dorsal gap caused by the cartilage rings.
+The horizontal orientation of the muscle fibers alters the contraction of the tracheal muscle.

-3. Tunica adventitia: The tunica adventitia is a loose layer of connective tissue, which not only connects the trachea with its surrounding structures but also ensures tracheal flexibility during swallowing or coughing.
+3. Tunica adventitia: The tunica adventitia is a loose layer of connective tissue that not only connects the trachea with its surrounding structures but also ensures tracheal flexibility during swallowing or coughing.

-Tracheomalacia is caused by obstruction of the trachea by an enlarged thyroid gland (struma) obstructs the trachea, resulting in tracheomalacia, which is characterized by the softening of the cartilage rings and loss of stability.
-The anteroposterior diameter of the trachea is lost.
-It is characterized by tracheal collapse during times of increased airflow causing the cough, crying or feeding difficulty.
+Tracheomalacia is caused by obstruction of the trachea by an enlarged thyroid gland (struma).
+It is characterized by softening of the cartilage rings and loss of stability, which causes the anteroposterior diameter of the trachea to be lost.
+Tracheal collapse during times of increased airflow causes coughing, crying, or feeding difficulty.

-The lung is located in the pleural cavity.
-The lobes of the lung are covered by the visceral pleura (pleura pulmonalis), which is in contact with the parietal pleura.
-Physiologically, adhesion between the 2 serous sheets is ensured by the pleural fluid.
-The thin layer of fluid ensures the capillary adhesion between the sheets.
-Thus, the lung surface can be moved against the thoracic walls, but cannot be separated from it during its movements.
+The lungs are located in the pleural cavity.
+Their lobes are covered by the visceral pleura (pleura pulmonalis), which is in contact with the parietal pleura.
+Physiologically, capillary adhesion between the two serous sheets is ensured by the pleural fluid.
+Thus, the lung surface can be moved against the thoracic walls but cannot be separated from it during its movements.

-Due to the large network of elastic fibers, the lung always tends to contract.
-The fibers are always under constant tension and reduce the lung to a fist-sized structure if the adhesion between the lung surface and the thoracic wall disappears (pneumothorax; collapsing to the minimal volume).
+The large network of elastic fibers causes the tendency of the lungs to always contract.
+The fibers are under constant tension, reducing the lungs to a fist-sized structure if adhesion between the lung surface and the thoracic wall disappears (pneumothorax occurs when the lungs collapse to their minimal volume).

-Basically, the lung consists of branches of the bronchial tree until the air sacs (alveoli; the end of the bronchial tree) and the branches of pulmonary arteries and veins.
-The latter are intrapulmonary, whereas the upper airways, the trachea, and the main bronchi are extrapulmonary in location.
+Basically, the lungs consist of branches of the bronchial tree, resulting in formation of the air sacs (alveoli; the end of the bronchial tree) and the branches of pulmonary arteries and veins.
+The location of the latter is intrapulmonary, whereas the upper airways, trachea, and main bronchi are extrapulmonary.